aaronjanse/asciidots/docs/language.md

 `#` sets the value of the dot to the value after it<br>
 `@` does the same except it sets the _id_ of the dot

-The id has nothing to do with the value.
-Yes this is very confusing (see [open issue about name change suggestions](https://github.com/aaronduino/asciidots/issues/18)).

 The rationale behind having an `id` is so that dots can be differentiated without needing to reserve specific values as having special meaning (ex. saying `-1` that means `null`).
 The `id` can be set to a special value to differentiate dots.
 The common use case of this is having the last dot in a stream of dots have a different id than the rest, that way the program knows when the stream has ended.